RedSpoonPotato/CSE_291_MasterRTL_Repoduction/README.md

 An attempted reproduction of the MasterRTL paper.
 Repo of orignal paper: https://github.com/hkust-zhiyao/MasterRTL

+Description: cloned repo from original with cloned repos of data I was able to gather.
+The only code provided by authors of MasterRTL is tree mode code (not transformer or gnn).
+As far as I know, no synthetic data generation code was provided, but they reference another paper that may have a repo.

 Note:
 - "Benchmark" Directory: https://github.com/santoshsmalagi/Benchmarks/tree/main
 - "ITC99-RTL-Verilog" Directory: https://github.com/ccsl-uaegean/ITC99-RTL-Verilog